Anna Mahler: Personal life

 At the age of 16, Anna fell in love with a rising young conductor, Rupert Koller.
 They were married on 2 November 1920.
 Their marriage ended within months.

 Soon after, Anna moved to Berlin to study art.
 While there, she fell in love with Ernst Krenek, the composer, who later was asked by Alma to produce a neat copy of two movements from the draft of Mahler's unfinished Tenth Symphony.
-Anna married him on 15 January 1924, while she was still 19 years old.
+Anna married him on 15 January 1924, while she was still only 19 years old.
 Like her first marriage, this second marriage failed within months.
-She left Krenek for good in November 1924.
+She left Krenek permanently in November 1924.
 During this time, Krenek was completing his Violin Concerto No. 1, Op.
-29. The Australian violinist Alma Moodie assisted Krenek with getting financial assistance from her Swiss patron Werner Reinhart, at whose instigation Krenek and Mahler were living in Zürich, and, in gratitude, Krenek dedicated the concerto to Moodie, who premiered it on 5 January 1925, in Dessau.
-Krenek's divorce from Anna Mahler became final a few days after the premiere, which Krenek did not attend.
+29. The Australian violinist Alma Moodie assisted Krenek in obtaining financial assistance from her Swiss patron Werner Reinhart, at whose instigation Krenek and Mahler were living in Zürich, and, in gratitude, Krenek dedicated the concerto to Moodie, who premiered it on 5 January 1925, in Dessau.
+Krenek's divorce from Anna Mahler was finalised a few days after the premiere, which Krenek did not attend.

-Next, Anna married the publisher Paul Zsolnay on 2 December 1929, when she was 25.
+Anna subsequently married publisher Paul Zsolnay on 2 December 1929, when she was 25.
 They had a daughter, Alma (5 November 1930 – 15 November 2010).
 The couple divorced in 1934, after five years.

-Alma fled Nazi Austria after anschluss in March 1938.
+Anna fled Nazi Austria after the Anschluss in March 1938.
 By April 1939, she was living in Hampstead in London and was advertising in the newspaper for pupils.

-On 3 March 1943, she married the conductor Anatole Fistoulari with whom she had another daughter, Marina (born 1 August 1943).
-After the War, she travelled to California without Fistoulari, to whom she was still married.
+On 3 March 1943, she married conductor Anatole Fistoulari with whom she had another daughter, Marina (born 1 August 1943).
+After the War, she travelled to California, United States, without Fistoulari, to whom she was still married.
 She lived there for some years.
 Anna appeared on "You Bet Your Life", both the 2 January 1952 radio show, and the 3 January 1952 TV show.
 Her marriage to Fistoulari was dissolved around 1956.

-Around 1970, she married her fifth husband, Albrecht Joseph (1901–1991), a Hollywood film editor and writer of screenplays.
+She married her fifth husband, Albrecht Joseph (1901–1991), a Hollywood film editor and writer of screenplays, round about 1970.
 Mahler once said that she had found true love with her last husband but had left him at the age of seventy-five in order that they might both progress, since they spent too much time looking after each other.

 After her mother died in 1964, Anna, now financially independent, returned to London for a while before finally deciding to live in Spoleto in Italy in 1969.
 In 1988, she died in Hampstead, while visiting her daughter Marina there.
 She is buried at Highgate Cemetery.